StefanJelner/gpflea/README.md

 - Watches on file changes, then reloads the page in the browser.
 - Generates static pages with SEO friendly file names.
 - Header, footer and blog entries are generated from [Handlebars](https://handlebarsjs.com/) files.
+- All language specific data of gpFlea is in the [Handlebars](https://handlebarsjs.com/) templates.
 - Uses [Sass](https://sass-lang.com/) for providing CSS.
 (In the [Sass](https://sass-lang.com/) file pure CSS can be used, if someone is not familiar with [Sass](https://sass-lang.com/).)
 - HTML, inline CSS and inline JS are compressed.
 - CSS from [Sass](https://sass-lang.com/) compilation contains autoprefixing for the recent 2 browser generations.